thin-edge/thin-edge.io/docs/src/tutorials/software-management.md

    * to add a new software, enter a name for the software (and confirm it by clicking Create new in the resulting window), a description and its version.
    * to add a new version, select the software for which you want to add a new version from the dropdown list in the Software field and enter a version of the package.
-The version is optional and can be left with a white space, meaning the latest version.
+The version is optional and can be set to "latest" or to an empty space (' '), both meaning the latest version will be used.
    > Note: The version field format is `package_version::plugin_type_name`.The plugin type name that is provided here is used to pick
      the appropriate plugin among those installed in /etc/tedge/sm-plugins.